 TEDS’s partnership with Nairobi Evangelical Graduate School of Theology (NEGST) in Nairobi, Kenya involves three forms of collaboration: faculty exchange, doctoral student exchange, and partnership in common scholarship projects; as well as some shared administrative services.
 The intent of the partnership is mutual benefit, for the fulfillment of the institutional missions, and the strengthening and maturation of both institutions.

-Torch Trinity Graduate School of Theology*
+Torch Trinity Graduate University*

-Torch Trinity Graduate School of Theology
+Torch Trinity Graduate University

 The Center for Bioethics & Human Dignity (CBHD)

 The Center for Bioethics & Human Dignity was established in 1994 to bring biblical-Christian perspectives to bear on current and emerging bioethical challenges.
 Its mission is to explore the nexus of biomedicine, biotechnology, and our common humanity.
 Such challenges include genetics, end-of-life decisions, abortion, reproductive technologies, and managed care, among many other issues.
-A membership program gives people access to the international journal Ethics and Medicine, the Center’s newsletter Dignitas, and a variety of Internet resources, as well as discounted access to conferences.
+A membership program gives people access to the international journal Ethics and Medicine, the Center’s newsletter Dignitas, and a variety of internet resources, as well as discounted access to conferences.

 Conferences in non-U.S. locations, such as: